surajkarki66/glasir/README.md

 # Glasir
-This is our first academic project.
-Actually, `Glasir` is freelancing website targeted for Nepalese people.
-This repo contain all the endpoints of REST APIs required for `Glasir` website frontend.
+`Glasir` is a Nepali freelancing platform.
+Here you can find jobs and also applied for job as freelancer.
+As employer you can also hire freelancer for your jobs.
+It is built in MERN stack.

 ## To start the node development server.
 First create .env file with name `.env`.
 Then copy the following credentials